0xAX/linux-insides/Initialization/linux-initialization-3.md

 };
 ```

-We will not dive into detail about this varaible, but we will see all details about it in the parts about memory manager.
+We will not dive into detail of this varaible, but we will see all details about it in the parts about memory manager.
 Just note that `memblock` variable defined with the `__initdata_memblock` which is:

 ```C
 #define __initdata_memblock __meminitdata